Austre Moland Municipality: General information

-The parish of Østre Moland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The parish of Østre Moland (later spelled Austre Moland) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census the municipality had a population of 4,513.
-On 1 January 1875, a small part of the town of Arendal (population: 22) was transferred to Østre Moland.
+On 1 January 1875, a small rural area of the town of Arendal was removed from the town and split between two neighboring municipalities: the western part (population: 52) was transferred to Øiestad Municipality and the eastern part (population: 22) was transferred to Østre Moland Municipality.